SMW-Editor/smw-editor/README.md

 # SMW Editor

-SMW Editor aims to become an open-source, multi-platform, modern alternative to Lunar Magic bundled with many more tools for SMW romhacking.
+SMW Editor aims to become an open-source, multi-platform, modern alternative to Lunar Magic, providing all the necessary tools for SMW romhacking.

-This project is in a very early stage of development, currently far from anything presentable.
-I haven't yet decided what the final name of this project will be, and none of the main features are there yet.
+This project is still in very early in development, currently far from anything usable.
+None of the planned features are completed or worked on yet since I'm currently focusing on reverse-engineering the vanilla Super Mario World ROM.

 ## Currently in progress

-Moving to the approach of getting data from disassembly rather than directly from the ROM.
+Constructing objects (e.g. blocks) from Map16 and tileset data and displaying them in a list.
-You can track the progress in the `data-from-disasm` branch.
+You can track the progress in the `map16` branch.

 The to-do list is [here](https://github.com/SMW-Editor/smw-editor/projects/1).